Meta's Restrictions on Health and Wellness Ads + How to Fix

 If you’re a business in health-adjacent industries—like fitness, supplements, or even personal injury law—this could have a big impact on how you run your campaigns.
 Losing access to high-intent events like “Purchase” means you will see a dip in ad performance, especially if your campaigns rely on those for targeting or measurement.
 You may even need to start from scratch, with entirely new campaigns with new objectives to drive your business forward.

-It’s worth noting that Meta won’t pause your active campaigns because of these restrictions.
+It’s worth noting that Meta is not pausing your active campaigns because of these restrictions.
 However, you will receive notifications via email, Ads Manager, and Events Manager detailing which ad sets and events are impacted.
 These updates will help you stay on top of what’s changing so you can adjust accordingly.

 Meta May Miscategorize Your Account